Trump zeroes in on tackling illegal immigration after spending bill criticism

 This week Trump has backed away from his DACA push, tweeting that “DACA is dead because the Democrats didn’t care or act, and now everyone wants to get onto the DACA bandwagon...
 No longer works.”

 He also announced that he wants to send the National Guard to the border until the wall is built and proper security measures are in place.
-On Friday he issued a memorandum directing his administration to end "catch-and-release" -- under which illegal immigrants caught at the border were released temporarily while their cases were processed.
+On Friday he issued a memorandum directing his administration to end "catch-and-release," under which illegal immigrants caught at the border were released temporarily while their cases were processed.

 "The safety and security of the American people is the President's highest priority and he will keep his promise to protect our country and to ensure that our laws are respected," White House Press Secretary Sarah Sanders said in a statement.